feliperramos/puzzle-arena-terms/langs/en/privacy-policy.md

 # Privacy Policy

-**Last updated:** June 1, 2025
+**Last updated:** June 25, 2025

 Your privacy is important to us.
-This Privacy Policy describes how we collect, use, store, and share your information when you use the Puzzle Arena app.
+This Privacy Policy explains how we collect, use, store, and protect your information when using the Puzzle Arena app.

 ## 1. Information We Collect

-We collect data such as:
+We may collect:

-- Username and email (when you log in with social networks)
+- Username and email (when logging in via social networks)
-- Game progress and statistics
+- Game progress and statistics (XP, coins, achievements, etc.)
-- Device information (model, language, OS version)
+- Device information: model, language, system version, and a unique device identifier

+> 🔐 This unique identifier is used **only to save your progress on the same device without login**, and **is never shared with third parties or used for tracking or advertising**.

-## 2. Use of Information
+## 2. How We Use Your Information

 We use your data to:

-- Personalize your experience in the app
+- Personalize the app experience
-- Save your progress
+- Save and restore your progress
-- Show statistics and rewards
+- Show statistics, rewards, and settings

 ## 3. Information Sharing

-We do not sell or share your personal information with third parties, except when necessary to provide our services or when required by law.
+We do not sell or share your personal data with third parties, except as necessary to provide our services or if required by law.

 ## 4. Storage and Security

-Your data is stored with trusted providers (Supabase and social authentication services) and protected with security measures.
+Your data is stored securely using trusted services (such as Supabase and social login providers) with appropriate security measures.

 ## 5. Your Rights

-You can access, correct, or delete your data at any time.
-To do so, contact us at suportepuzzlearena@gmail.com.
+You may request access, correction, or deletion of your data at any time.
+Contact us at the email below.

-## 6. Changes to this Policy
+## 6. Changes to This Policy

 We may update this policy.
-The most recent version will always be available here.
+The latest version will always be available within the app or at this link.

 **Contact:**
-suportepuzzlearena@gmail.com
+📩 suportepuzzlearena@gmail.com